ekino/jcv-idea-plugin/README.md

 ## Auto-completion and documentation

-Any identified validator will get a quick documentation and even external links to official documentation for official Jcv validators:
+Any identified validator will get a quick documentation and even external links to official documentation for official JCV validators:

 ![Validator documentation screenshot](./screenshots/jcv-demo-validator_documentation.png)

-As you start typing in the Jcv template pattern, a list of available validators will be suggested to you:
+As you start typing in the JCV template pattern, a list of available validators will be suggested to you:

 ![Completion list screenshot](./screenshots/jcv-demo-validator_completion_list.png)